Kong/terraform-provider-konnect/docs/resources/event_gateway_listener_policy_tls_server.md

 - `mode` (String) * required - Reject TLS connections without a valid client certificate.
 * requested - Request a client certificate during the TLS handshake, but allow connections without one (falls back to other configured authentication methods).
-If a certificate is presented but cannot be verified, the connection is closed. must be one of ["required", "requested"]
+If a certificate is presented but cannot be verified, the connection is closed. possible known values include one of ["required", "requested"]
 - `tls_trust_bundles` (Attributes List) TLS trust bundles contain CA certificate bundles used to verify client certificates.
 All bundles are merged into a single trust store; a client certificate is accepted if it chains to any trusted CA across all bundles. (see [below for nested schema](#nestedatt--config--client_authentication--tls_trust_bundles))